gabmontes/simplest-redux/README.md

 ## Usage

-Replace the installation package/URL, `Redux` with `NotRedux` and pray for it to keep working!
+Replace Redux with the this package/URL, `Redux` with `NotRedux` and pray for it to keep working!